The Best Stage Clock App for iPad and iPhone – a Comparison

 For professional use on stages and at events, a dedicated stage clock app with network synchronization is the only approach that works reliably.

-UbiStage Timer is currently in beta — try it for free.
+UbiStage Timer is now in public beta – free on the App Store.